 An inefficient boiler could be adding more than £200 to your annual energy bill, so upgrading yours is an effective way of cutting what you pay in the long term.
 Having a new boiler installed will also help you to dramatically reduce your property’s carbon emissions.

-Boilers are rated on a scale of A, which is the most energy efficient, to G. If yours is on the lower end of the scale, then investing in a new one could save you a considerable sum in the long term.
+Boilers are rated on a scale of A (being the most energy efficient), to G. If yours is on the lower end of the scale, then investing in a new one could save you a considerable sum in the long term.